Search student accommodation

 Research online: Virtual tours, Google Street View, student forums

-Contact current students: The University international offices can connect you
+Contact current students: The University's international offices can connect you

 Currency considerations: Set up a UK bank account quickly